keyboard_arrow_up

 Feed Width

-The width of the opening where material is fed into a shredder or baler for processing.
+The width of the opening where material is introduced into a shredder or baler for processing.

 Ferrous

-Metals primarily composed of iron, such as steel, which exhibit magnetic properties.
+Metals composed mainly of iron, such as steel, that typically have magnetic properties.

 Hammermills